Do you need to be paying sales tax? Check out our nexus calculator.

 • Many states offer free registration, but there may be a small application fee.

-• While online registrations may provide instant approval in some states, typical processing times range from two to four weeks, with physical applications generally taking longer.
+• While online registrations may provide instant approval in some states, typical processing times range from two to four weeks.
+Physical applications generally take longer than that.

 • Once approved, you’ll receive a copy of your sales tax permit.

-By following these steps and being prepared with the necessary information, you can streamline the process of obtaining your sales tax permit.
+Prepare the necessary information and follow these steps to streamline the process of obtaining your sales tax permit.

 Maintaining Your Sales Tax Permit